UMD-CS-STICs/389Kfall18/README.md

 test your program and verify that it works properly before submitting.
 All projects are due at 11:59 PM on the day indicated on the project assignment.

-Projects may be submitted up to 24 hours late for a 10% penalty.
+Projects may be submitted up to 24 hours late for a 10% penalty and will not be accepted afterwards unless you talked with us for an extension.
 If you submit both on-time & late, your project will receive the maximum of the penalty-adjusted scores.
 You may submit multiple times.